Performance, Quality, WHS and Environmental Policy

 SECURITY OF PAYMENT

-CLASS Locksmiths complies with the ACT Building and Construction Industry (Security of Payment) Act 2009 and ensures that
+CLASS Locksmiths complies with the ACT Building and Construction Industry (Security of Payment) Act 2009

 - Payments are made in a timely manner